-At one point, retro graphics were just graphics.
-Computer visuals were vibrant and chunky, with edges pointy enough to take your eye out, because the hardware was limited.
-Today, digital artists have enough colours to choke a thousand art students, and resolutions so fine you can’t see the dots.
-But Retrospecs wants to hurl you back to a halcyon age, so your iPhone can pretend it’s a ZX Spectrum.
+Retro graphics were once just graphics.
+Hardware of the time lacked power, and computer visuals were retina-searing and chunky enough to take your eye out.
+These days, digital artists have enough colours to choke a thousand art students, and pixels so fine you can’t see the dots.
+Retrospecs, though, hurls you back to a halcyon age, so your iPhone or iPad can pretend it’s a ZX Spectrum.

 I program my home computer

-This level of attention to detail, apparent throughout the app, propels Retrospecs beyond typical filter fare.
-Sure, other apps with a tap can transform photos into something that might have graced a screen in a 1980s bedroom.
-But Retrospecs feels like a labour of love – a fitting, respectful tribute to the graphics of a bygone age.
+That minor gripe aside, Retrospecs is a triumph.
+There’s immediacy for those in a hurry, and a staggering level of attention to detail and depth for those who want something more.
+The app goes way beyond every filter collection purporting to turn images into something that might have graced a screen in a 1980s bedroom.
+Instead, Retrospecs feels like a labour of love – a fitting, respectful tribute to graphics of a bygone age.

 Retrospecs is available for iOS.
-The free download provides access to a limited number of systems and dither styles.
-The sole £1.99 IAP unlocks the rest.
+The free download gives you access to a limited number of systems and dither styles.
+A £3.99 IAP unlocks the rest.